alfierushby/markdown-cv/index.md

 \- A-Levels in Mathematics (__A\*__), Further Mathematics (__A\*__), Physics (__A\*__), Computer Science (__A\*__).

 ## Technical Experience
-\- Proficient in C#, Vb.net, Javascript, CSS and highly proficient in Lua, which I have learned in my own time.<br>
+\- Proficient in C#, Vb.net, JavaScript, CSS and in Lua, which I have learned in my own time.<br>
 \- Have experience running linux web-servers, such as custom VPNs, setting up Kubernetes, and Docker Severless management and deployment.<br>
 \- Have used SQL and NoSQL and integrated into a web-enviroment whilst avoiding obvious security risks.<br>
-\- Learned C, Java and Haskell to a 1st grade in the first year programming modules.<br>
-\- Explored proper code maintainability.<br>
+\- Explored proper code maintainability and enforced its use .<br>
-\- Svelete and Express.Js experience creating a functional web app.
+\- Svelte and Express.Js experience creating a functional web app.
 ## Projects

 `2022 September - 2023 June`